-Amy joined the Public Affairs team in September 2013 and is working on Welfare Reform, Work and Cancer and Macmillan’s campaign Cancer’s Hidden Price Tag.
+Amy joined the Public Affairs team in September 2013 and is currently working on improving quality and choice for end of life care.

 Before joining the Macmillan Public Affairs team, Amy worked for St Mungo’s, lobbying Westminster to improve the lives of people who are homeless.

 In her spare time Amy enjoys cooking, gardening, cycling and travelling – especially back to her homeland, Scotland.

 Holly joined the Public Affairs team in June 2015.
 She leads on the team’s work on people living with and beyond cancer and oversees Macmillan's role as Secretariat to the All-Party Parliamentary Group on Cancer.

 Prior to joining Macmillan, Holly worked for several Politicians and in a public affairs agency before joining the charity sector.
 Here, she spend more than five years at the charity Missing People, where she led the successful campaign for the reform of presumption of death legislation in England and Wales, and was Vice Chair of the English Coalition for Runaway Children.

 In her spare time, Holly enjoys cooking and craft, and is completing a second degree in psychology.